 Is microneedling at home safe?

-What is microneedling?
+What is a microneedling facial?

-How does it work?
+How does the facial work?

 Skin can also lose collagen due to injuries, such as acne scarring, stretch marks and other scars.
-Microneedling is not a quick fix as it involves the growth of new skin.
+Microneedling is not a fast treatment.
+Indeed, it involves the growth of new skin.

 The technician will then move the derma roller around your face.
-The needles will make small cuts in your skin which can cause a bit of bleeding.
-The esthetician may spread a cream or serum on the face after.
+The needles will make small cuts in your skin.
+This may cause a bit of bleeding.
+The esthetician may spread a cream or serum on the face afterwards.

-Is microneedling safe?
+Are microneedling facial safe?

 Although microneedling is considered a safe procedure, it still has risks, even when done by a professional: swelling, discomfort at the site, redness, bruising, dryness, flaking of the skin.
 Bleeding may also be more of a risk for people who have bleeding disorders or who are taking blood-thinning medications.
 If the right precautions are taken, risks and side-effects will be minimized.